Self-Help (short story collection): "How to Be an Other Woman"

 Charlene and Jack meet at a bus stop, and after a few dates, they sleep with each other.
-Afterward, Jack tells Charlene that even though he has a wife, he's still interested in forming a relationship with her.
+Afterward, Jak tells Charlene that even though he has a wife, he's still interested in forming a relationship with her.
 Charlene agrees to pursue a relationship with him, but as the affair goes on, she notices herself quickly beginning to change.
 Charlene begins to feel that she is losing her identity; she begins to feel intense anxiety and paranoia about confronting Jack's wife, and deep loneliness and longing when he isn't around.
 She even goes as far as to lie awake at night with her door unlocked, hoping that he will come over.
 As the affair continues, Charlene decides to confront Jack about how she lacks emotional support and comfort because he isn't with her enough.
 Jack confesses to Charlene that he has been separated from his wife; feeling betrayed, Charlene kicks him out of her apartment.
 Her love for him quickly dissolves, and even though her days become long and tedious, she doesn't let her love for him come back.